-.25-4 units 4.5-72 hours lecture per semester and/or
+4.5-72 hours lecture per semester and/or 13.5-216 hours laboratory per semester

 Group investigation of a special problem in the area of child development.
 As appropriate, the specific subject will be announced in the Schedule of Courses.